Mac-Adam/Infinite_Fractal_Unity/README.md

 ## Mandelbrot set

-Mandelbrot set is a fractal that lives in the realm of [Complex Numbers] (https://en.wikipedia.org/wiki/Complex_number, "complex numbers").
+Mandelbrot set is a fractal that lives in the realm of [complex numbers](https://en.wikipedia.org/wiki/Complex_number).

 ## How is it generated?